 Folklore, superstition, culinary history, holiday traditions and general musings – a rambling miscellany of interesting thoughts on food and cooking, gardening and travel, history and anthropology.
 Listed in reverse order of posting date.

-Also have a look at my Diaries: In My Kitchen, Garden Diaries, Kitchen Chronicles or Photo Albums for more random thoughts and images.
+Also have a look at my posts in Books, Diaries or Photo Album for more random thoughts and visual essays.

 * * *